Exercises to Start Hiking

 I know, I know, just what someone on the couch wants to hear, “Here are some exercises to do before you start exercising.”
-The goal is to provide you with some simple things you can do at home so your first time on a trail isn’t too frustrating.
+The goal is to provide you with some simple things you can do at home.
+That way your first time on a trail isn’t too frustrating.
 The best trail you go on is always your next trail!
+Exercises to start hiking will help even if it seems counter productive!

 Hiking is essentially walking outdoors so one thing I can suggest is take some walks.
 Even some small short walks around the neighborhood or a local park can be a great way to begin to get back into shape.